Main menu

 Lightning Talk: Hybrid de novo genome assembly of Lady Amherst's pheasant

-Kritika M. Garg, Ashoka University, India
+Kritika M. Garg, IISER Mohali

 11:15 am-11:30 am